prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-plugin-renderer.md

 }
 ```

-### Implement the interface on the class you want to listen the events:
+### Implement the interface on the class you want to listen the events
 ```kotlin
 // Implement your plugin event listener interface class PpmBannerPluginEventListenerFragment : AdFragment(), SampleCustomRendererEventListener {